 Peter B. Foster purchased the electrical contracting business in the early ‘90s and later moved the business from midtown Atlanta to its current location in Mableton, Ga.
-Twenty years later, Mr. Foster sold the company to his son Chris and his business partner David Hightower.
+Twenty years later, Mr. Foster sold the company to his son Chris.
 Today the company employs more than 100 electricians and office staff and continues to have a hand in some of the city’s biggest projects including the St. Regis hotel in Buckhead, the four-star Solis Hotel Two Porsche Drive, a $40 million renovation of Walton High School and the $23.5 million new Martin Luther King Jr. Recreation and Aquatic Center downtown.

 Searching for the Unicorn